Welcome to today's edition of the Rush 24-7 podcast.

 So unemployment rate went up for all the right reasons.

-Now I know the Point that she's trying to make here.
+Now, I know the point that she's trying to make here.

-Uh but it's just an illustration again.
+But it's just an illustration again.

 Bad news turns into good news when it's about Democrats.

-And we'll be back.
+So we'll be back.

 Open line Friday.